Kevinayad/request-validator/README.md

-# Team-12 | Dentistimo - Request Validator Component
+# Team-12 | Dentistimo - Request-validator Component

 ## Description

-This component is responible of:
+This component is responible for the following:

 * Check if a booking request is valid by requesting time slot availability from the Backend component
 * Prevent that two users book the same time